Shape-Enforcing Operators for Point and Interval Estimators: Improved Point and Interval Estimation

 where $s(x)$ is the standard error of $f(x)$ and $c_p$ is a critical value chosen such that

-for some confidence level $p$, where event $f_0 \in [f_l,f_u] $ means $\{f_0(x) \in [f_l(x),f_u(x)] \text{ for all } x \in \X\} $. \citeasnoun{Wasserman:2006} provides an excellent overview of methods for constructing the critical value.
+for some confidence level $p$, where event $f_0 \in [f_l,f_u] $ means $\{f_0(x) \in [f_l(x),f_u(x)] \text{ for all } x \in \X\} $. \cite{Wasserman:2006} provides an excellent overview of methods for constructing the critical value; see also \cite{gn10} and \cite{cck14} for constructions of adaptive confidence bands in low-dimensional smooth nonparametric models and \cite{bkks20} for a recent proposal in high-dimensional generalized additive models.
 With a slight abuse of notation, an initial Bayesian credible region $[f_l,f_u]$ can be constructed similarly with the constant $c_p$ determined such that

 where $S$ denotes data (can be a set of statistics derived from data in robust Bayes procedures, for example, means or empirical moment functions), $[f_l,f_u]$ is a measurable function of $S$, and $\Pi (\cdot \mid S) $ denotes posterior distribution of parameter $f_0$ (viewed as a random element in the Bayesian approach), induced by $S$ and a prior distribution over potential values $f_0$ can take.
 We give empirical and numerical examples in Section 5.